Technology readiness level: History

 The TRL methodology was originated by Stan Sadin at NASA Headquarters in 1974.
-Ray Chase was then the JPL Propulsion Division representative on the Jupiter Orbiter design team.
+Ray Chase was then the NASA Jet Propulsion Laboratory (JPL) Propulsion Division representative on the Jupiter Orbiter design team.
 At the suggestion of Stan Sadin, Chase used this methodology to assess the technology readiness of the proposed JPL Jupiter Orbiter spacecraft design.
 Later Chase spent a year at NASA Headquarters helping Sadin institutionalize the TRL methodology.
-Chase joined ANSER in 1978, where he used the TRL methodology to evaluate the technology readiness of proposed Air Force development programs.
-He published several articles during the 1980s and 90s on reusable launch vehicles utilizing the TRL methodology.
+Chase joined ANSER in 1978, where he used the TRL methodology to evaluate the technology readiness of proposed US Air Force development programs.
+He published several articles during the 1980s and 1990s on reusable launch vehicles using the TRL methodology.

 These documented an expanded version of the methodology that included design tools, test facilities, and manufacturing readiness on the Air Force Have Not program.
 The Have Not program manager, Greg Jenkins, and Ray Chase published the expanded version of the TRL methodology, which included design and manufacturing.
 Leon McKinney and Chase used the expanded version to assess the technology readiness of the ANSER team's Highly Reusable Space Transportation (HRST) concept.
 ANSER also created an adapted version of the TRL methodology for proposed Homeland Security Agency programs.

 The United States Air Force adopted the use of technology readiness levels in the 1990s.

 In 1995, John C. Mankins, NASA, wrote a paper that discussed NASA's use of TRL, extended the scale, and proposed expanded descriptions for each TRL.
-In 1999, the United States General Accounting Office produced an influential report that examined the differences in technology transition between the DOD and private industry.
+In 1999, the United States General Accounting Office produced an influential report that examined the differences in technology transition between the US Department of Defense (DOD) and private industry.
 It concluded that the DOD takes greater risks and attempts to transition emerging technologies at lesser degrees of maturity than does private industry.
-The GAO concluded that use of immature technology increased overall program risk.
+The US Government Accountability Office (GAO) concluded that use of immature technology increased overall program risk.
 The GAO recommended that the DOD make wider use of technology readiness levels as a means of assessing technology maturity prior to transition.

-In 2001, the Deputy Under Secretary of Defense for Science and Technology issued a memorandum that endorsed use of TRLs in new major programs.
+In 2001, the US Deputy Under Secretary of Defense for Science and Technology issued a memorandum that endorsed use of TRLs in new major programs.
 Guidance for assessing technology maturity was incorporated into the Defense Acquisition Guidebook.
 Subsequently, the DOD developed detailed guidance for using TRLs in the 2003 DOD Technology Readiness Assessment Deskbook.

 Because of their relevance to Habitation, 'Habitation Readiness Levels (HRL)' were formed by a group of NASA engineers (Jan Connolly, Kathy Daues, Robert Howard, and Larry Toups).
 They have been created to address habitability requirements and design aspects in correlation with already established and widely used standards by different agencies, including NASA TRLs.

 More recently, Dr. Ali Abbas, Professor of chemical engineering and Associate Dean of Research at the University of Sydney and Dr. Mobin Nomvar, a chemical engineer and commercialisation specialist, have developed Commercial Readiness Level (CRL), a nine-point scale to be synchronised with TRL as part of a critical innovation path to rapidly assess and refine innovation projects to ensure market adoption and avoid failure.